epanal/uop-capstone-g10/pdf_parsers/parser_app/README - Parsing Assessment PDFs to CSVs.md

 ---

 ### 4. **Select Output Folder**
 Click **“Select Output Folder”** to specify where your results should be saved.
+Ideally, this can be the same folder where the merged industry assessment CSVs are stored.

 ---